google/ExoPlayer/extensions/vp9/README.md

 ## Using the module

-Once you've followed the instructions above to check out, build and depend on the extension, the next step is to tell ExoPlayer to use `LibvpxVideoRenderer`.
+Once you've followed the instructions above to check out, build and depend on the module, the next step is to tell ExoPlayer to use `LibvpxVideoRenderer`.
 How you do this depends on which player API you're using:

 *   If you're passing a `DefaultRenderersFactory` to `ExoPlayer.Builder`, you